 Do you ever worry about rocking the boat in your relationship?
 Maybe you feel resentful or unseen, but hold back from saying anything because you fear it will make things worse.
 You’re not alone.

-Conflict avoidance might feel like the safest route to protect your relationship — but in the long run, it can erode connection, trust, and intimacy.
 Understanding the emotional roots of this pattern is the first step toward change.

 What causes conflict avoidance